Restionaceae: Distribution

-Plants in the family are distributed on all the southern continents - South America (1 sp., Apodasmia chilensis), Africa south of the Equator and including Madagascar (about 330 spp.) and Australia (about 150 spp.) - in New Zealand (four spp.) and widely distributed in Southeast Asia (one sp.).
+Plants in the family are distributed on all the southern continents - South America (two spp., Apodasmia chilensis and Gaimardia australis), Africa south of the Equator and including Madagascar (about 330 spp.) and Australia (about 150 spp.) - in New Zealand (four spp.) and widely distributed in Southeast Asia (one sp.).
 They are often dominant elements of the flora in the Mediterranean climates of South Africa and Western Australia.
 They are the defining family in the Western Cape fynbos plant community.
 The South American species is very similar to one of the New Zealand species, leading to the conjecture that it might have crossed the Pacific in the last 30 million years.
 The distribution of restios in Africa is irregular, with the same single species occurring in Madagascar, the Democratic Republic of the Congo, Tanzania, and Malawi, while a different species is found in the Chimanimani Mountains of eastern Zimbabwe.
 Four species are found in the Natal Drakensberg, one of which spills over into Mpumalanga and Limpopo provinces.
 The vast majority of species, though, are to be found in the Cape Floristic Region and particularly plentiful on hard sandstone formations.
 The center of diversity lies in the Kogelberg, where more than a third of all Restionaceae may be found.
 Restionaceae are grown in Kirstenbosch, Cape Town's National Botanical Gardens.

 A number of the largest African species have become popular as garden ornamentals in many parts of the world, some being useful as accent plants similar to small species of bamboo, but with pendant stems of greater delicacy.
 Also, many smaller species offer a great variety of decorative features and deserve horticultural attention.